MrFriendCS/MrFriendCS.github.io/N5-CS-DDD.md

 Update vaccination records so that **Feline Leukaemia Virus** is replaced with **FLV**.

-* Create a `SELECT` statement to test the the `WHERE` clause selects the correct records.
+* Create a `SELECT` statement to test that the `WHERE` clause selects the correct records.

 ``` sql
 SELECT *